samip-dahal/workflow/readme.md

   - `DashboardRow.java`: Represents a row in a dashboard view.

 ## Assumptions
+  - This system supports only a single buyer and seller at this time.
   - Offer maintains a list of offer history which is used for the dashboard view.
   - Private data for a user is associated with an offer.
 It is associated with a user and is stored within the offer history.
   - All implementations for the workflow and dashboard are done in OfferService.java and DashboardService.java respectively.
   - The system handles offers for both **buyers** and **sellers**, and the **state naming conventions** are aligned with the user roles in the offer negotiation.
-For example, states like `AWAITING_BUYER_ACCEPTANCE` and `AWAITING_SELLER_ACCEPTANCE` are used instead of generic names such as `AWAITING_MY_ACCEPTANCE` or `AWAITING_THEIR_ACCEPTANCE`.
+For example, states like `AWAITING_BUYER_ACCEPTANCE` and `AWAITING_SELLER_ACCEPTANCE` are used instead of generic names like `AWAITING_MY_ACCEPTANCE` or `AWAITING_THEIR_ACCEPTANCE`.
 This role-specific naming convention is applied consistently across all states to improve clarity and ensure that the next responsible party is clearly identified during the negotiation process.

+## How to Run

+- **Clone the Repository (if using Git)**:
+    - Run the following commands to clone the repository and navigate into the project directory:
+      ```bash
+      git clone <repository-url>
+      ```

+- **Build the Project**:
+    - Use Gradle to build the project, resolve dependencies, and compile the source code:
+      ```bash
+      .\gradlew clean build  # For Windows
+      ```